-cesses in simple atoms [28, 29].
-We note that these pioneering experiments have succeeded in generating Rabi oscillations between the $(1s)^2$ ground state and the (1s)(2p) singlet state in the helium atom [30] indicating a possibility of transferring the whole probability density from the ground state to the (1s)(2s) excited state at a certain time.
-Combining it with the (e,2e)-type of experiments [31] that measure the correlated two electrons instantaneously ejected from the target atom it should be feasible to design an ambitious experiment which would enable to directly observe the anisotropic distribution of the two electrons that have been explored in the present study.
-This would thus verify experimentally the existence of the conjugate Fermi holes as well as of the standard Fermi holes.
+Recent advances in high-power free-electron lasers for extreme ultraviolet (EUV) and x-ray wavelength regions have enabled us to study nonlinear multiphoton processes in simple atoms [28,29].
+We note that these pioneering experiments have succeeded in generating Rabi oscillations between the $(1s)^2$ ground state and the (1s)(2p) singlet state in the helium atom [30], indicating a possibility of transferring the whole probability density from the ground state to the (1s)(2p)excited state at a certain time.
+Combining it with the (e,2e) type of experiments [31] that measure the correlated two electrons instantaneously ejected from the target atom, it should be feasible to design an ambitious experiment which would enable one to directly observe the anisotropic distribution of the two electrons that have been explored in the present study.
+This would thus experimentally verify the existence of the conjugate Fermi holes as well as of the standard Fermi holes.